edulinq/python-utils/README.md

 ## Configuration

 Many EduLinq tools share a common configuration system.
-This system provides a consistent way to supply options to the CLI tool being used.
+This system provides a consistent way to supply configuration options to the CLI tool being used.
 While each CLI tool may require additional options, the configuration loading process is the same across the EduLinq ecosystem.

 By default, the config file is named `edq-config.json`.